7 Best Winter Running Shoes in 2024

 What makes it the best?

-Pegasus Trail 4 GTX is an all-around performer that thrives in diverse settings, handling icy paths to muddy trails effortlessly.
-It’s our top winter running shoe because it carries us through cold and slick surfaces with its reliable traction, homey feel, snappy cushion, and protective upper.
+Pegasus Trail 5 GTX is an agile performer that thrives in cold and wet settings, handling snowy paths to rainy pavements effortlessly.
+It’s our top winter running shoe because it carries us through slick surfaces with its reliable traction, homey feel, and snappy cushion.

 Safety should always be a priority, especially in icy conditions.
-We felt secure in this pair since its grippy outsole had sticky, rubbery 3.5-mm lugs.
-This Peg proves its adhesive power on our encounters with frozen and slippery surfaces.
+We felt secure in this pair since its All Terrain Compound outsole had sticky, rubbery 3.6-mm lugs.
+This Peg proves its adhesive power on our encounters with frozen surfaces.

-With a Gore-Tex membrane and several TPU protective layers in the upper, airflow is almost completely blocked — ideal for winter runs.
-Our feet remain dry and toasty, leaving us with no excuses to skip our training.
-The upper is incredibly dense, which explains its remarkable 4/5 score in our rigorous Dremel test.
+With Gore-Tex and compact mesh in the upper, airflow is almost completely blocked, evidenced by our smoke test.
+With its 1/5 breathability score, it’s highly ideal for winter runs.
+Our feet remained dry and toasty, leaving us with no excuses to skip our training.

-We believe this shoe is more suitable for heel strikers as mid-to-forefoot runners may find the 12.8 mm drop too excessive.
+We believe this shoe is more suitable for neutral runners as the narrow midsole will feel unsteady for overpronators.

 Pros